Maui residents desperately search for pets left behind as wildfires swept in

 Maui residents had just minutes to flee from wildfires.
 Now they’re desperately searching for pets left behind

-Animal shelters inundated with hundreds of animals who suffered burns and smoke inhalation
+Animal shelters inundated with hundreds of animals who suffered burns and smoke inhalation, writes Bevan Hurley

 When wildfires swept through Lahaina without warning last Tuesday, residents were forced to grab what they could and flee.